awdemos/awdemos/Research.md

 - [The Holographic Quantum Automaton: A Unified Framework for Emergent Spacetime and Quantum Gravity](https://ia600209.us.archive.org/32/items/the-holographic-quantum-automaton-a-unified-framework-for-emergent-spacetime-and-quantum-gravity/The%20Holographic%20Quantum%20Automaton-%20A%20Unified%20Framework%20for%20Emergent%20Spacetime%20and%20Quantum%20Gravity.pdf) - This research proposes a novel approach to integrating the concepts of quantum mechanics and general relativity, suggesting a holographic model that could potentially explain the emergence of spacetime and the nature of gravity.

 - [Emergence of Consciousness in Artificial Intelligences: A Formal Analysis of the Strange Loop Hypothesis](https://ia600206.us.archive.org/30/items/emergence-of-consciousness-in-artificial-intelligences-a-formal-analysis-of-the-_202403/Emergence%20of%20Consciousness%20in%20Artificial%20Intelligences-%20A%20Formal%20Analysis%20of%20the%20Strange%20Loop%20Hypothesis.pdf) - This paper explores the theoretical underpinnings of consciousness in artificial intelligences, utilizing the Strange Loop hypothesis as a framework for understanding emergent self-awareness in computational systems.

+## Software development research

+- [Sprints - The Biggest Mistake Of Software Engineering](https://www.youtube.com/watch?v=_p1Q4c3TF3c) - This video discusses the pitfalls of the sprint methodology in software engineering, offering insights into how it can lead to burnout and inefficiency.
+I strongly believe that orgs that spend more time spending problems and less time in meetings will be more effective in the long term.
+Software development is a marathon, not a sprint.
+Nobody runs on sprints.
+Agile encourages teams to "rush" towards ticket closing to generate burndown graphs but ticket count is not a reflection of work quality anymore then git commit count is a reflection of code quality.